-“I didn’t know on Wednesday morning if everything I was doing was frivolous.”
 “I am afraid,” she wrote, listing off the potential erosion of health care benefits and protections for women, immigrants, African Americans, Muslims and LGBTQ people.
 “I am afraid we won’t be able to protect each other.”

 Speaking by phone from Boston more than a week after the election, Lohman recalled how the election forced her to turn inward.

 “I launched this on a Monday thinking it was an innocent enough project to do over the course of a week,” Lohman said, pausing to collect her thoughts.
 “I didn’t know on Wednesday morning if everything I was doing was frivolous, I just didn’t know what to do.”

 Still, she plodded through the week in a blur, sticking to her experiment, grappling through a mental fog.

 She would find clarity four days after the election, in Rochester, New York.

 Lohman isn’t a fair-weather foodie.
 For years she has worked to create public programs focused on food for the American Museum of Natural History, the New York Public Library, and others.
 And in the last five years she’s conducted research for her forthcoming book, Eight Flavors: The Untold Story of American Cuisine.